pjboudrx/dotnet_bootcamp_setup/README.md

 The following is the setup that you will need to perform to configure all necessary prerequisites to be able to enjoy the week.
 If you have any questions, please do not hesitate to ask!!

+##Make sure that you have configured windows to show all hidden files and folders

 ##Get setup at [Github](http://github.com)

 * [Sign up](https://github.com/signup/free) for a free account at github.com.
 My recommendation is to use an all lowercase username.